hexxone/wasc-worker/README.md

 git submodule add path/to/put/wasc-worker https://github.com/hexxone/wasc-worker
 ```

 At a later time, there might be a node-package.
-But for now it is "experimental" and intended for TypeScript usage...
+But for now everything is "experimental"..

 ## Usage:

 ### 1. Compiling

-Notice: the extension ".asc" is used for determining the compile-targets in the next step and you can't mix different ones.
+Notice: the extension ".asc" is used for determining the compile-targets in the next step.
+You cannot mix different extensions.
-E.g.: you cannot require "utils.ts" from "index.asc".
+E.g.: you cant require "utils.ts" from "index.asc".
 If this collides with your naming scheme, you will have to alter the settings in Step 2.

 So.. suppose you have an "add.asc" file with this content: